 According to the Washington Post, the likely answer is “No.” A 2022 Gallup poll showed the average American working 44 hours a week with 29% working even longer!
 It’s pretty obvious that as a nation we’re struggling to find the balance between work and rest.
 After all, “work” and being “busy” have become a part of our identity.
 It’s no surprise our workaholic attitude has begun to negatively impact our health and relationships.

 Work is necessary, but the key is finding balance.

 In fact, if we are putting more value and more focus on our work than anything else (including our relationship with God) – work has become an idol.
 That’s not only unhealthy, but it is sinful.

 God knew that we would struggle with this balance so He created the Sabbath.
 The Sabbath simply means rest.
-It means to step back from your regular routine and your work schedule for a 24-hour period of time – pure, guilt free rest.
+It means stepping back from your regular routine and your work schedule for a 24-hour period of time – pure, guilt-free rest.
 The concept of a day of rest goes all the way back to the beginning.
 After 6 days of creating, God set the example – He rested.
 It wasn’t because God was tired, but because He had completed a great work.

 By pausing from our busy lives, we can reflect on all God is doing and the opportunities He has provided.
 Resting enables us to go back to work more productively than when we left.
 If you are struggling with finding a work-rest balance, you’re not alone.
 Start by choosing one day this week to step back.
 Close the laptop, turn off email and yes, even your phone, and do whatever recharges you.

 Finding your work-rest balance won’t happen overnight, but it can start by intentionally slowing down, stepping back, and following God’s example to rest.